meant-ion/TuringMod/README.md

 	- !gitchanges: gets statistics on how much changed from the current repo of this bot to the last one and posts them in chat as a message

-	- !convertcash: converts an amount of one currency input by the user into the equivalent amount of a currency specified by the user
-			    * Format: !convert Currency_To_Convert_From Currency_To_Convert_To amount

 	- !pokerand: gets the data from a randomly found Pokémon; Tried to keep the message sent as close to the anime format as I could (as best I remember it really)